Reach Lift Truck Personal Simulator

 - one display in front, to present the view looking forwards

-- three displays placed to the left, in front, and to the right to present views that are typical of “side stance” positioning when looking backwards, in front, and forward
+- three displays placed to the left, in front, and to the right to present views that are typical of “side stance” positioning when looking backwards, to the side, and forwards

 Here we present both setups, for the case where the joystick is positioned horizontally.